Tuesday, September 01, 2015

 Aesthetics

-Graphically this may appear simple or even crude judging by the screenshots.
-But playing the game reveals how great everything moves in what I can only describe as an abstract world of 3D-filled vectors with zero distance clipping.
+This appears simple or even crude, judging by the screenshots?
+Playing the game reveals how great everything moves in what I can only describe as an abstract world of 3D-filled vectors with zero distance clipping.

-Faster computers will knock it out of the park but the 8MHz Atari ST performs fast and fluently.
-Heck, it even runs in high resolution so you can see all the polygons at 640x400 without any slowdown (but I personally preferred the whacky colours in low resolution which also looks a lot better to IMHO).
+Faster computers will knock it out of the park, but the 8MHz Atari ST performs fluently.
+Heck, it even runs in high resolution so you can see all the polygons at 640x400 without any slowdown (but I personally preferred the wacky colours in low resolution which looks a lot better to IMHO).

-In-game sound effects are samples and very nice too but, there is little else to hear.
+Sound effects are samples and nice too, but there is little else to hear.
 If I'm honest, you spend most of your time listening to your ship bouncing on platformers.
-I love the door sound effect, very Interphase I thought.
+I love the door sound effect, very Interphase, I thought.

-Okay, so it looks weird but also brilliant at the same time.
-Great!
-So let's check out a screenshot...
+It looks weird but also brilliant at the same time, so let's check out a screenshot...

 The CryptO'pinion?

-Rub your eyes all you want because I think it has been done!
-Yes, I have found a decent STOS game!
-That's right, STOS and it was released in 1991 by one of my favourite companies, Titus.
-Okay, I know they released a couple of dodgy games but there's just something about them that I like.
-Plus they released some corkers, like this platformer!
+Rub your eyes in disbelief because I've managed to find a decent STOS game!
+That's right, and it was released in 1991 by one of my favourite companies, Titus.
+Okay, I know they released a couple of dodgy games, but there's something about them that I like.
+Plus, they released some corkers, like this platformer!

-Prehistorik is nothing less than the cutest dino-platformer I have ever seen using cartoon-like visuals.
-We are taken back to a time when dinosaurs roamed the lush countryside.
-Of course, we play the part of a plucky young caveman wielding a big club.
-Imagine something like BAMM-BAMM from The Flintstones... but older... and with a beard!
-Now, add the psychotic desire to club cute prehistoric animals and you have the perfect entertainment.
-Very nice.
+Prehistorik is nothing less than the cutest dino-platformer using cartoon-like visuals.
+We're taken back to a time when dinosaurs roamed the lush countryside.
+We play the part of a plucky young caveman wielding a big club.
+Imagine something like BAMM-BAMM from The Flintstones, but older - with a beard!
+Add the psychotic desire to club cute prehistoric animals, and you have the perfect entertainment for any game!

 Fancy a selection of screenshots?
-Of course, you do so scroll on down...
+Of course, you do scroll on down...

 Inside each cave are lots of things to nosh on.